1. Por qué los Usuarios de SAP B1 Necesitan una Capa de AP Dedicada

 - Purchase Orders (PO Headers and Line Items)

-Authentication happens via OAuth 2.0 (no passwords shared).
-Sync is real-time and bi-directional: when a new vendor is created in SAP B1, it appears in BizApps360 within seconds.
+Authentication uses the SAP B1 Service Layer's native session login (username and password, with sessions managed securely by the platform) — OAuth 2.0 is used only for connecting your Gmail or Microsoft 365 email accounts.
+Sync keeps both systems aligned: when a new vendor is created in SAP B1, it appears in BizApps360 on the next sync.
 When an invoice is approved in BizApps360, it posts to SAP B1 immediately.

 7. Configuración: El Asistente de 5 Pasos